wieden-kennedy/pyrowire/docs/doc_sections/settings.rst

         'parseable': 'Please only use alphanumeric and punctuation characters.'
     },

-It is in ``validators`` block that you would add any custom validators and their respective fail messages if you add validators to your application.
+It is in the ``validators`` block that you would add any custom validators and their respective fail messages if you add validators to your application.
 Remember, excluding a validator from an app config will cause it to not be used on any incoming messages for that application; this means you can selectively apply different validators to different applications.